 During FY 2012-2013, an expansion of the TIF District and Plan amendment was approved by Ordinance Number 29037 to create two subdistricts within the Design District TIF District: (a) Design District Sub-District (original district boundary plus additional property along Slocum/Dragon Streets and Riverfront Boulevard) and (b) Market Center/Stemmons Sub-District (an expansion area to facilitate the redevelopment of the Dallas Apparel Mart site).
-A development agreement was also approved for the Proton Treatment Center project; however, the Proton Treatment Center project did not move forward, and TIF development agreement authorization expired in December 2015.
+A development agreement was also approved for the Proton Treatment Center project; however, the Proton Treatment Center project did not move forward, and TIF agreement authorization expired in December 2015.

-During FY 2013-2014, the TIF District Board adopted a set of "Guidelines for Wayfinding and Gateway Signage" to encourage consistency with signage improvements whether as a district-wide improvement or in conjunction with a development project.
+During FY 2013-2014, the TIF Board adopted a set of "Guidelines for Wayfinding and Gateway Signage" to encourage consistency with signage improvements whether as a district-wide improvement or in conjunction with a development project.

-In FY 2014-2015, a development agreement for the Alexan Riveredge project dedicated up to \$7,800,000 in TIF District funding for public infrastructure and an economic development grant in support of the project.
+In FY 2014-2015, a development agreement for the Alexan Riveredge project dedicated up to \$7,800,000 in TIF reimbursement for public infrastructure and an economic development grant in support of the project.
 The development was completed in 2017.

-In FY 2018-2019, a development agreement for the Virgin Hotel Infrastructure Project was approved for up to \$3,622,885 in TIF District funding for streetscape and trail related public improvements.
+In 2018-2019, a development agreement for the Virgin Hotel Infrastructure Project was approved for up to \$3,622,885 for streetscape and trail related public improvements.
+In September 2019, the TIF Board recommended up to \$15,500,000 in future TIF funding in support of the Cabana Hotel Redevelopment Project and City Council consideration was pending as of the end of FY 2018-2019.